gokceno/bebop/packages/client/MIGRATION.md

 ## Overview

-Version 1.0.0 introduces a unified architecture that uses native fetch and shared code between browser and Node.js environments, eliminating external dependencies and improving performance.
+Version 1.0.0 introduces a simplified, unified architecture that uses native fetch and shared code between browser and Node.js environments, eliminating external dependencies and removing batching complexity for a cleaner API.

 ## Breaking Changes